D'Lo Brown: Title pursuit (1998–2000)

 In 1998, he feuded with X-Pac over the WWF European Championship.
 His career peaked when he held the European and Intercontinental Championships simultaneously during a feud with Jeff Jarrett and Mark Henry.
 This feat has only been duplicated by Jeff Jarrett, Kurt Angle, and Rob Van Dam, all of whom became world champions in some form, later in their careers.

-Brown was involved in inadvertently ending the career of Droz on October 5, 1999 when a running powerbomb was botched due to Droz' baggy shirt.
+Brown was involved in inadvertently ending the career of Droz on October 5, 1999, when a running powerbomb was botched due to Droz's baggy shirt.
 The match was filmed for the October 7 edition of SmackDown!, but was never aired.
 Droz suffered a severe neck injury, rendering him a quadriplegic.
-During an interview with Title Match Wrestling, D'Lo Brown dispelled a popular rumor that a fan had thrown an object into the ring which caused him to slip and badly injure Darren Drozdov.
-D'Lo took responsibility for botching the move, stating that the accident could have happened to "any" wrestler he had been in the ring with that night.
+During an interview with Title Match Wrestling, Brown dispelled a popular rumor that a fan had thrown an object into the ring which caused him to slip and badly injure Darren Drozdov.
+Brown took responsibility for botching the move, stating that the accident could have happened to "any" wrestler he had been in the ring with that night.
 He also said the accident caused him to "wrestle differently" and to second guess every move he performed in the ring from that day forward.
-Drozdov has maintained that he does not blame Brown for his injuries and he believes that the incident was an accident.
+Drozdov maintained that he did not blame Brown for his injuries and believed the incident was an accident.

 During the rest of the year and into some of the next, Brown became an ally of former fellow Nation member The Godfather, emulating his dress and walking motions.
 The teaming ended when Brown turned heel on the Godfather.

 Lo Down (2000–2001)

 Brown then formed a tag team in July 2000 with Chaz named Lo Down.
 The team mostly wrestled on Sunday Night Heat and WWE Jakked / Metal.
 Shortly after the team formed, Tiger Ali Singh joined the team to become their manager.
 The tag team then came dressed towards the ring in Sikh attire and took on a gimmick very similar to Tiger's.
 The team was removed from WWF television in January 2001 after Singh was injured.
 According to Brown, it was the lowest point in his career.
 Chaz and Singh were later released by WWE while Brown stayed in WWE's developmental territory, OVW.
 Notably, Brown wrestled future World champion Batista in a losing effort.
 Brown also spent six months in Puerto Rico wrestling for the International Wrestling Association teaming with Glamour Boy Shane holding the IWA tag team titles.
-Later that he returned to OVW and worked for Heartland Wrestling Association going into 2002.
+Later that year he returned to OVW and worked for Heartland Wrestling Association going into 2002.